MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 1. Select **Too hot for medicine**.

 1. Optionally, send a test message by selecting **Test**.
-First check that you are the **Recipient**.
+First check that you're the **Recipient**.
 Make sure that you receive the message and that it looks the way you expect.

 1. Select **Start**.
 This causes the rule to become active.
 You receive a Teams message whenever a medicine package is too hot.
 The rule should trigger several times every hour.